Sam Morsy: Port Vale

 Morsy was born in Wolverhampton, West Midlands.
-He was at the Wolverhampton Wanderers Academy for nine years until 2008, when coach Tony Lacey deemed a sixteen-year-old Morsy to be unworthy of a youth contract.
+He was at the Wolverhampton Wanderers Academy for nine years until 2008, when coach Tony Lacey deemed a 16-year-old Morsy to be unworthy of a youth team contract.
+Morsy later acknowledged his focus and attitude was not correct at that age, which prevented him from playing to his potential.
 Spotted by Port Vale Youth Development Officer Bill Chetwyn, he was taken to Vale Park for a trial, and was handed a place in the Vale youth team after impressing both Mark Grew and Andy Porter.

 By the start of the 2009–10 season, he was being included in the senior squad, being placed on the bench for the League Cup clash with Sheffield United at Bramall Lane.
 He made his debut on 23 February, replacing Tommy Fraser 83 minutes into a 4–0 home league win over Lincoln City.
 He was offered his first (one year) professional contract at the end of the season, and was also given the Youth Player of the Year award.

 In the 2010–11 pre-season, manager Micky Adams was pleased with Morsy's development, having witnessed the youngster score in two successive friendlies.
 Morsy promised he would not settle for a cameo role in the season, having just a year to prove his worth at the professional level.
 On 8 January, new manager Jim Gannon gave Morsy an appearance in Vale's 4–2 FA Cup defeat to Championship side Burnley at Turf Moor.
 He scored his first senior goal on 22 February, in a 3–1 home defeat to Stevenage.
 Gannon believed Morsy to be "a really talented footballer" with "all the skills you want in a midfielder".
 One of the few positives of Gannon's short reign, his rise to prominence put him in line to sign an extended contract.
 A two-year contract was signed on 1 April.
-He was also awarded with the club's Young Player of the Year award.
+He was also awarded the club's Young Player of the Year award.